CedricArtigue/mergify-stargazers/README.md

 ## 🚀 Future Scope <a name = "future_scope"></a>
 - implement persistence using postgre database
 - Queue and batch global process to prevent github rate limiting issues
-- include Github Auth in envirnoment to decrease Rate Limitation pressure
+- include Github Auth in environment to decrease Rate Limitation pressure
-- collborative flow, enforce build/test/deployment in CI/CD (github actions)
+- collaborative flow, enforce build/test/deployment in CI/CD (github actions)
 - enforce coding style using a linter connected to a CI/CD job
 - deploy application on a cloud service for staging purpose
 - use a dedicated dependency injection library, and apply DIP to all usecases, making the code base more uniform
-- etc.
+- remove template dead code about todos :)